dweber019/backstage-plugins/plugins/tips/README.md

 The tip will be displayed on the entity page when `activate` evaluates to `true`.
 The `content` of type `string` will be rendered with the builtin Backstage `Markdown` component.

-You can have a look at `plugins/tips/src/lib/defaults.tsx` for some inspiration.
+You can have a look at `plugins/tips/src/lib/systemModelTips.ts` or `plugins/tips/src/lib/extraTips.tsx` for some inspiration.

-## Local development

-There is a local setup at `plugins/tips/dev` which can be started with `yarn --cwd plugins/tips start` from the root.